Taylor R. Randall: Volunteer service

-Since 2016, he has been actively engaged in AACSB, serving on numerous Continuous Improvement Review site visits, and on the AACSB Continuous Improvement Review Committee.
+Since 2016, he has been actively engaged in AACSB, serving on numerous continuous improvement review site visits, and on the AACSB Continuous Improvement Review Committee.

-In 2017, Randall was elected as the President of the Southwest Dean’s Association.
+In 2017, Randall was elected as the president of the Southwest Dean’s Association.

 In early 2020, Randall was selected by the Governor of Utah to join the Utah Health & Economic Recovery task-force with the objective of stopping the spread of COVID-19 and re-engaging the State of Utah's social and economic activity.

 Personal life

-Randall and his wife have four children and currently reside in Salt Lake City, Utah.
+Randall and his wife, Janet, have four children and currently reside in Salt Lake City, Utah.